Mark Tovey: Early life

 He attended Northlands Primary School and Northlands Secondary School (now Northwood School) in Durban North.

 Club career

 He played for the Durban City under 10, 12 and 14.
 He was signed by Durban United in 1971 at the age of 16.
 He moved to Durban City in 1973 where he spent six seasons there.
 He won the Federation Professional League and Cup double in 1978.
 He won the 1982 and 1983 NPSL with City during his second spell under Clive Barker.

-He joined Bush Bucks in 1983 with Dennis Wicks.
+He joined Durban Bush Bucks in 1983 with Dennis Wicks.
 He won the inaugural National Soccer League in 1985 under Clive Barker.
 He was teammates with Mike Mangena and Mlungisi Ngubane, Barnett Gondwe and Daniel Ramarutsi in a team known as The Untouchables.
 He later won the JPS Knockout Cup in 1987 after a replay against Orlando Pirates.
 He was voted as the Player of the Tournament.